fkaya18/Fecom-Inc.-Sales-Data-Analysis/README.md

-# Key Insights
-* **Sustained Growth:** FECOM Inc. has achieved impressive year-over-year revenue growth, approximately doubling revenue when comparing 2023 to 2024, with the first eight months of 2024 already exceeding total 2023 revenue by 20%.
-* **Market Maturity:** The slowing month-over-month growth rates in 2024 suggest the company is reaching a more mature market position after rapid expansion in 2023.
-* **Stabilization Phase:** Daily and monthly revenue figures in 2024 show a stabilization phase around the $1M monthly revenue mark.
-* **Concerning Recent Decline:** The sharp drop visible at the end of the daily revenue chart requires immediate investigation as it could signal the beginning of a significant downturn.
-* **Geographic Concentration:** Germany represents FECOM's strongest market by a significant margin, with Berlin generating the highest city-level revenue, followed by other major German urban centers.
-* **Product Category Strengths:** Health & Beauty, Watches & Gifts, and home-related categories dominate sales, indicating areas of core competency that could be further leveraged.
-* **Customer Demographics:** The 36-45 age bracket generates the highest revenue, with male customers slightly outspending female customers across most age segments.
-* **Customer Segmentation Value Analysis:** While the Platinum segment (9.9% of customers) serves as the revenue cornerstone by generating 36.12% of total revenue ($5.76M), the ultra-premium Platinum+ tier delivers exceptional individual value ($3,384.34 per customer) despite its limited collective contribution (2.14%), highlighting the strategic importance of balancing segment-specific growth initiatives with the segment's relative size and stability characteristics.
-* **Payment Preferences:** Credit cards dominate payment methods (74.7%), indicating potential opportunities to diversify payment options to attract different customer segments.
-* **Delivery Performance:** While 90.5% of orders are delivered on time with high satisfaction (4.29/5), 2.9% of orders are never delivered at all, resulting in extremely low satisfaction scores (1.77/5) and representing a critical service failure point.
-* **Customer Service Response Gap:** The slowest customer service response times (2.86 days) are associated with undelivered orders—precisely where faster interventions are most needed to recover customer goodwill.
-* **Geographic Market Concentration:** FECOM Inc. demonstrates strong German market dominance with 7 of 8 top-selling companies originating from Germany, likely due to the company's German roots.

 # Recommendations
 * Implement **targeted email campaigns** and **remarketing strategies** to reduce the **72.36-day average time to first order** and accelerate conversion funnel optimization